K07H/ASA-Save-Inspector/README.md

 # ASA Save Inspector
 ASA Save Inspector (ASI) is an ARK Survival Ascended save file analyzer.

+ASI uses [Ark Parser](https://github.com/VincentHenauGithub/ark-save-parser) to extract data from the save file, and provides a modern graphical user interface to analyze the data.

 This application is still under development, more features will be added in the future.

 ## Features